Skip to main content

 Intrauterine insemination (IUI)

-Selecting out the most motile sperms and injecting them directly through the cervix at the time of ovulation, whilst employing drug-induced ovarian stimulation in the female partner, results in a 7 - 8% pregnancy rate for each cycle of treatment.
+During IUI, motile sperms are selected and injected directly through the cervix at the time of ovulation, whilst employing drug-induced ovarian stimulation in the female partner.
+Depending on female partners factors (such as age), pregnancy rates per IUI cycle are between 7 & 10%

 What options are available if no sperms can be found?